bucuras-andruschi/PathFinders/README.md

 ## Introduction

-Our vehicle robot is an Arduino Uno-based robot that has been made for the WRO Future Engineers competition.
+Pathfinder is an Arduino Uno-based vehicle robot that has been made for the WRO Future Engineers competition.
 This documentation provides a thorough overview of its components, design, and the code that drives its performance.
 The robot utilizes some advanced features such as ultrasonic sensors and a Pixy camera for accurate obstacle detection and color recognition.
 This document serves as a guide for those interested in understanding and replicating our robot's functionality.

 ## About Us